Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-2-cursor-parents.md

 ## Second child console

-The final thing we'll do in this tutorial article is add a second console.
+The final thing we'll do is add a second console.
 This console will be a duplicate of the first, but with a different background color.
 This demonstrates changing focus between consoles and objects.

 ```csharp
 // Second console